mbshaw/InkScan/README.md

 * Search for the previously saved file and select it
 * Once this file has loaded you can continue to add rows to the top of the table
 * Remember to save the updated file once you have added new info to the table

+#Transfering the data

+##Via Cable
+To copy the CSV files to a computer:
+* connect the device to computer with a Micro USB cable
+* In Windows Explorer you should see the Tablet as another drive on the PC
+* Open the Tablet folder and navigate to the **"Downloads"** folder (unless you have set the device to save web downloads ot a different folder)
+* Copy or move the files to a folder on the PC
+* Delete any files you no longer want on the device
+* Unplug the device

 # reload the app